 School of Arts & Humanities

-The Musical Theatre degree is an interdisciplinary major composed of courses in theatre arts, music performance, and dance.
-Students develop their performance skills through singing, acting, and dancing while exploring acting, stage direction, and the technical and design aspects of theatre production in a state-of-the-art facility.
-Students learn from dedicated and knowledgeable music and theatre professionals and create musical productions each year.
+The Musical Theatre degree is an interdisciplinary major where students train in voice, acting, and dance.
+The intimate size of the program allows students to be involved in all aspects of theatre—developing performance skills through singing, acting, and dancing while exploring stage direction and the technical and design aspects of theatre production.
+Students learn from passionate and knowledgeable music and theatre professionals and create musical productions each year, performed in a state-of-the-art facility.

-The Musical Theatre Scholarship is a competitive, renewable scholarship awarded to a limited number of students each year who exhibit excellent performance ability and potential as identified through audition.
+The Musical Theatre Scholarship is a competitive, renewable scholarship awarded to a limited number of students each year who demonstrate successful previous experience in musical theatre and exhibit excellent performance ability in singing and acting through an audition.
 The award amount is determined by a combination of the student’s audition results, program needs, and funding availability.

-The musical theatre audition involves both acting and singing components:
+The musical theatre audition involves both singing and acting components: